Interstate 69 in Indiana: Controversies

-Environmentalists pointed out the construction of I-69 would lead to the destruction of 1500 acre of forest and more than 300 acre of wetlands.
+Environmentalists pointed out that the construction of I-69 would lead to the destruction of 1500 acre of forest and more than 300 acre of wetlands.
 The route selected, As of 2010, passes through the Patoka River National Wildlife Refuge but on a corridor that the federal government purposely did not acquire for the refuge.
 This was because of an agreement with the state not to dispute the passage of a highway on this corridor.
 Environmental groups then filed suit in federal court on October 2, 2006, to block further study and construction of the route, but the lawsuit was dismissed by US District Judge David F. Hamilton on December 12, 2007, clearing the way for construction to begin in 2008.
 Opponents had considered appealing Judge Hamilton's ruling to the US Court of Appeals for the Seventh Circuit (which could have possibly sent the case to the US Supreme Court), but they ultimately abandoned further legal challenges to the proposed route.
 Instead, opponents tried to block construction through the legislative process, when Democrats in the Indiana House of Representatives stripped funding for the I-69 extension in their version of the 2008 two-year state budget.
 Money for I-69 was restored after budget negotiations with the Republican-controlled Indiana Senate.

-Another area of controversy arose in late 2005 when governor Mitch Daniels proposed levying tolls on the highway to finance its construction, either as a state project or a public–private partnership, in order to accelerate the project.
+Another area of controversy arose in late 2005 when governor Mitch Daniels proposed levying tolls on the highway to finance its construction, either as a state project or a public–private partnership, to accelerate the project.
 As the route would overlay the existing SR 37 between Bloomington and Indianapolis, and there is no other free alternative route between Bloomington and Martinsville, this proposal has raised concerns among local residents and businesses.
 In March 2006, Daniels signed a bill known as "Major Moves" that leased the Indiana Toll Road but also included a compromise on constructing I-69 in southwest Indiana.
 As part of the deal, the legislation permitted the Governor to enter a similar public–private partnership for construction of 117 mi of I-69 as the SITR from Martinsville to the I-64/I-164 interchange, while the remaining 25 mi from Martinsville to the I-465/SR 37 interchange in Indianapolis would remain toll-free.
 On June 20, 2006, the Indiana Supreme Court rejected a legal challenge brought on by I-69 opponents, upholding Major Moves legislation in a 4–0 decision.
 The toll road option was highly unpopular, even among many who supported the extension via Bloomington.
 As a result, Governor Daniels announced in December 2006 that I-69 through southwest Indiana would be toll-free.